rafaeltedesco/data-structures-algorithms-group-study/CONTRIBUTING.md

      ```

 8. **Open a Pull Request**
    - Go to your forked repository on GitHub.
    - Click "Compare & pull request."
-   - Ensure the base repository is this repository and the base branch is `main`.
+   - Ensure the base repository is this repository and the base branch is the corresponding week branch (e.g., `week-1`).
    - Add a meaningful title and description, then click "Create pull request."

 ## Big O Notation Guidance